Sukhveer97/PYTHON/Guess The Number/README.md

 # Guess The Number

-This is a very simple python project which you ask the user to guess the number the program has chosen at random, you are given 5 guesses to get the correct number.
+This is a very simple python project which you ask the user to guess the number the program has chosen at random, you are given 5 guesses to guess the correct number.

 ## Imports
 The only import thats needed for this is 'random', this will allow us to have the number we need to guess be randomly generated, I called this variable the 'secretnumber', we can also specify the range we want this number to be, I decided to pick a range from 1 to 20.